Bimbilla Senior High School: History

 The school was established in 1981 through the request by the Bimbilla Community under the leadership of the former Member of Parliament (M.P) during the Liman’s regime for the Bimbilla Constituency and former Principal of the E.P College of Education, Bimbilla, Mr. Adam Marshall Adu.
-The school was sited in the premises of the then Bimbilla Central Junior Secondary School and also formerly, the Bimbilla Central Middle School in the nineteen sixties (1960s).
+The school was sited in the premises of the then Bimbilla Central Junior Secondary School and also formerly, the Bimbilla Central Middle School in the nineteen sixties (1960s).lt is a category c school under the Ghana Education placement program.lt is also a mixed for both boys and girls.lt has a day and boarding school.

 Enrollment

-As of now, Bimbilla Senior High School currently has a population of 1614 students.
+As of 2025, Bimbilla Senior High School currently has a population of 1,614 students.

 Mission

-To create an enabling environment for productive teaching and learning and to produce well rounded human resource by engaging competent, selï¬‚ess and dedicated teachers to train our students to be disciplined.
+To create an enabling environment for productive teaching and learning and to produce well rounded human resource by engaging competent, selfless and dedicated teachers to train our students to be disciplined.

-Vission
+Vision

 To be one of the best providers of senior high school education to BECE graduates who will be equipped with the requisite knowledge and competencies for life after school.